MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 UnityLint is a tool for detecting bad game smells in Unity video games.
 It is able to detect 18 types of video game bad smells defined in literature ([Nardone et al., 2022](https://mdipenta.github.io/files/tosem-gamesmells.pdf)).

-More in detail, UnityLint detects the following video game smells belonging to different categories:
+UnityLint detects the following video game smells belonging to different categories:

 **Design and Game Logic**